 Bill Gates, Co-founder, Microsoft

-The Digital Finance Institute is a not-for-profit organization representing a strategic link in digital finance between industry, academia, financial regulators and policy makers to promote sector vibrancy, resiliency and integrity through leadership, advocacy, research and education.
+The Digital Finance Institute is a not-for-profit organization representing a strategic link in digital finance between the cloud accounting industry, academia, financial regulators and policy makers to promote sector vibrancy, resiliency and integrity through leadership, advocacy, research and education.

 Our goal is to support the development of digital finance technology and commerce, digital finance regulation and financial inclusion through facilitating better regulation and market provision of digital finance services.
 We do this by conducting research, providing advice and developing capacity-building programs for industry, regulators, market players and affected members of the market.